 If we live in a war-torn area, peace would probably mean freedom from war.

 If we live within a fast-paced city context, peace may mean a place of tranquility like a park or lake.

 If we live with an anxiety disorder, peace may well mean the experience of mental calm.

 If we live with domestic violence, peace may well mean freedom from personal conflict.

 If we live in an area where there is racial tension, peace may well mean harmony between peoples.

-The above examples relate to peace as an end goal, as something to achieve.
+The above examples relate to peace as an end goal; as something to achieve.
 However, there is another context for understanding the term peace.
-Such a context is peace as an inner way of being.
+Such a context is: a personal inner orientation from which our relationships and actions flow.
 Within such a context peace is experienced as the inner freedom to live and act in our world in accord with the value of nonviolence.
-Such an understanding does not focus on peace as an end goal.
-Rather the focus is on peace as an inner way of being from which all relationships and actions flow.

 What is meant by the term value?
 The following understanding is drawn from Wigglesworth in SQ21: